 - B1.
 Use mathematical problem-solving skills for certain types of problems and their variants in a variety of mathematical contexts; - B2.
 Undertake algebraic calculations accurately and with understanding; - B3.
-Use computer packages (for example, Python or R) as vehicles for mathematical exploration and understanding; - B4.
+Use computer packages (for example, R) as vehicles for mathematical exploration and understanding; - B4.
 Understand and to construct mathematical proofs; - B5.
-Appreciate, construct and analyse mathematical models of practical situations.
+Appreciate, construct and analyse mathematical models of practical situations; - B6.
+Apply a range of operational research methods, such as mathematical programming, inventory control and queuing theory, to practical situations; - B7.
+Abstract the essential features of complex economic systems and provide a usable framework for the evaluation and assessment of the effects of policy or other exogenous events; - B8.
+Apply logical analysis to assumption based economic models and make use of inductive reasoning.